-In addition to the Baltimore/ National Capital Region Benefits Offices, Mr. Waller also provides leadership and oversight several satellite benefits offices to include locations at Fort Meade Military Base, United States Naval Academy in Annapolis, Patuxent Naval Health Clinic Field Office at the Naval Air Station, Waldorf Vocational Rehabilitation and Employment Services, Salisbury Vocational Rehabilitation and Employment Services, Vocational Rehabilitation and Employment Services at Martinsburg VA Medical Center, Walter Reed National Military Medical Center, Andrews Air Force Base, Fort Belvoir Army Base, and Marine Corps Base in Quantico, VA.
+In addition to the Baltimore/ National Capital Region Offices, Mr. Waller also provides leadership and oversight several satellite benefits offices to include locations at Fort Meade Military Base, United States Naval Academy in Annapolis, Patuxent Naval Health Clinic Field Office at the Naval Air Station, Waldorf Veteran Readiness and Employment Services, Salisbury Veteran Readiness and Employment Services, Veteran Readiness and Employment Services at Martinsburg VA Medical Center, Walter Reed National Military Medical Center, Andrews Air Force Base, Fort Belvoir Army Base, and Marine Corps Base in Quantico, VA.

 Mr. Waller was born in Salisbury, Maryland and received a Bachelor’s Degree from Salisbury State College, Salisbury, Maryland in 1984.
 After graduating from college, he served as a commissioned officer in the United States Army from February 1985 to August 1989.